 On all departures, a certified photo instructor will be at your side and at your service to inspire and assist you.
 Take advantage of talks, presentations, slideshows and “laptop gallery” sharing events.
 All skill and interest levels are welcome; the instructors can meet you wherever you are on your journey.
 All you need to participate is a camera— point-and-shoot, smartphone, DSLR, whatever—and a sense of adventure.
 And you’re sure to return home with amazing photos.

-Before your Galapagos adventure, discover the lesser-known wonders of mainland Ecuador on this six-day adventure in the Andes.
+Before your Galapagos adventure, discover the lesser-known wonders of mainland Ecuador on this adventure in the Andes.
 Explore Quito, a UNESCO World Heritage site, from the comfort of historic Casa Gangotena on Plaza San Francisco.
 See dazzling colonial churches and bustling traditional local markets.
 Then immerse yourself in the heart of the Ecuadorian Chocó, one of the world’s top five biodiversity hotspots, at Mashpi Lodge.
-From $2,390 per person.
-Contact ExpeditionTrips for details.
+6 Days.

 Airfare between Guayaquil and the Galapagos Islands:

 The flights between mainland Ecuador (Guayaquil) and the Galapagos Islands are an additional cost.
 For your cruise security, ExpeditionTrips must reserve these flights for you at the time of cruise booking.
-Approximate cost (including service fee): $500-$700 per adult; $300-$450 per child under 12 (copy of passport required).
+Approximate cost (including service fee): $500-$700 per adult; $350-$450 per child under 12 (copy of passport required).